linxinshi/EntityRetrievalTAS/wikipedia_category_system/readme.md

 Input: DBpedia Skos Categories dataset (skos_categories_en.ttl)

-Intermedia Output: A profile for each category that records category name, parent categories etc.
+Intermedia Output: A collection of profile that records category name, parent categories, related categories for each category

 Final Output: A directed acyclic graph representation of the Wikipedia Category System